rishabhdixit999/netflix-ui-clone/README.md

 ## 🚀 Features

 - Netflix-style hero section
-- Static layout (no functionality)
+- Static layout (no dynamic functionality)
 - Clean and responsive design

 ## 🛠️ Tech Used